 The town of Paradise before the wildfire:

 The town of Paradise after the wildfire:

-Today the press reported a blaze in New South Wales in Australia.
-Hundreds of koalas are feared to have perished in a huge wildfire.
-Staff at Port Macquarie Koala Hospital are beginning a search for survivors after the fire destroyed 4,900 acres of bush.
-Two-thirds of the damaged area was koala habitat, hospital president Sue Ashton said.
+A couple of years ago or so, hundreds of koalas perished in a huge wildfire in New South Wales in Australia.
+Staff at Port Macquarie Koala Hospital searched for survivors after the fire destroyed 4,900 acres of bush.
+Two-thirds of the damaged area was koala habitat, according to the hospital president Sue Ashton.
 She added: ‘If we look at a 50 percent survival rate, that’s around about 350 koalas and that’s absolutely devastating.’
 Koalas climb high into trees during wildfires and survive if the fire front passes quickly below them.
 The koala colony was particularly healthy and genetically diverse, Miss Ashton said.
-The fire was started by a lightning strike last Friday, 190 miles north of Sydney.
-Australia’s wildfire season has made an early and devastating start this year, due to above-average temperatures and below-average rainfall.
+The fire was started by a lightning strike, 190 miles north of Sydney.
+Australia’s wildfire season made an early and devastating start that year, due to above-average temperatures and below-average rainfall.
 I wrote in another post, ‘The Knights of the Night’ about thousands of bats dying in the south-eastern part of Australia, and I have asked the pertinent question: are we all aware that when we destroy Earth, it will be too late to then realise that we cannot eat money or cement?